 - The UP offers several requirements artifacts.
-(But, they are all optional.) - Use-Case Model - A set of typical scenarios of using a system - These are primarily for functional (behavioral) requirements. - Supplementary Specification - Basically, everything is not in the use cases. - This artifact is primarily for all non-functional requirements, such as performance or licensing. - It is also the place to record functional features not expressed (or expressible) as use cases; for example, a report generation.
+(But, they are all optional.) - Use-Case Model - · A set of typical scenarios of using a system - These are primarily for functional (behavioral) requirements. - Supplementary Specification - Basically, everything is not in the use cases. - This artifact is primarily for all non-functional requirements, such as performance or licensing. - It is also the place to record functional features not expressed (or expressible) as use cases; for example, a report generation. - Glossary - It defines noteworthy terms. - Vision - A short executive overview document for quickly learning the project's big ideas. - Business Rules - It typically describe requirements or policies that transcend one software project.